CEG8308 : Seismic Resistant Design

 |Semester 2 Credit Value:||20|

-To design buildings to resist extreme loadings such as earthquake loadings.
+design structures to resist extreme loadings such as earthquake loadings.

 Outline Of Syllabus